turbot/steampipe-docs/docs/reference/cloudshells/gcp.md

 !["Screenshot of Google prompting a user to Authorize Cloud Shell"](/images/docs/cloudshells/Authorize_GCP_CloudShell.png)

  That's it!
-You didn't have to read [GCP API docs](https://cloud.google.com/apis/docs/overview), install an [API client library](https://cloud.google.com/python/docs/reference), or [learn how to use that client](https://cloud.google.com/python/docs/reference) to make API calls and unpack JSON responses.
+You didn't have to read [GCP API docs](https://cloud.google.com/apis/docs/overview), install an [API client library](https://cloud.google.com/python/docs/reference), or learn how to use that client to make API calls and unpack JSON responses.
 Steampipe did all that for you.
-It works the same way for every AWS table.
-And because you can use SQL to join across multiple tables representing GCP service, it's easy to reason over your entire GCP organization.
+It works the same way for every GCP table.
+And because you can use SQL to join across multiple tables representing GCP services, it's easy to reason over your entire GCP organization.

 To view the information about your [GCP Organization](https://hub.steampipe.io/plugins/turbot/gcp/tables/gcp_organization), you can run: